Louisiana State Animal Response Team

 Louisiana, Texas, and Puerto Rico have bags from this Ralph's Responders Program.
 Thanks to our Puerto Rico friends, you can now find the Spanish version of the children's materials associated with Ralph's Responders under the Kids Corner tab.

 What is Ralph’s Responder’s?
 This is a special program that one of our volunteer responder’s started to honor her horse and keep his memory alive so that his passing has some good come from it.
-This includes both the creation of a large animal responder go-bag drawn from the responders own experiences, and an educational portion to teach kids through activity books how to include their pets in emergency planning.
+This includes both the creation of a large animal responder go-bag drawn from the responders own experiences, and an educational portion to teach kids through activity/story books, games, and presentations how to include their pets in emergency planning.
 Two Ralph's Responder go-bags were donated by the volunteer to stock each of the LSART trailers.
-The reference guide in the bag with an inventory list are free to download, as well as the kids activity books.
+The reference guide in the bag with an inventory list are free to download, as well as the kids activities under the Kids Corner tab.

 Who keeps large animal response go-bags?
 Professionals trained in large animal handling that may respond to a large animal emergency such as veterinarians, vet techs, animal control, first responders, and volunteers.
 Equine owners are encouraged to have an emergency kit as well, and tips on what to include can be found on the LSART large animal page.